 But earlier in 1977 we had been powerfully baptized in the Holy Spirit according to Jesus’ promise in Acts 1:8.
 By the irresistible urging of the Spirit in us we decided to choose the road less traveled by.
 We gave up the American Dream and all of our earthly possessions.
 By faith we left America in 1978 and went to Indonesia—the fourth most populous nation on earth with more Muslims than any other country—and proclaimed the gospel of the kingdom of God there to people who had never heard of Jesus Christ.
 We went without financial support from any church, without proper training in missions, and apart from any mission organization.
 We went in simple obedience to God and with radical trust in Him.
 And God was faithful, opening the way for us.
 For nearly nine years we proclaimed the gospel of Jesus Christ fruitfully in primitive regions of Indonesia to villagers who had no hope—either in this life or the next.
 Dancing on the Edge of the Earth

-As of this year (2018), we have served the Lord full-time for 40 years and counting.
+As of this year (2020), we have served the Lord full-time for 42 years and counting, ministering in nearly 50 countries on six continents training tens of thousands of disciples.
 God is keeping His promise to us.
 The two of us are now enjoying heaven on earth—not to be taken simply in the material sense, but in every other way important to believers.
-God has blessed us abundantly in our marriage now of 44 years, in our children and grandchildren, in our physical health, in the fruit of our ministry, and most importantly of all in our relationship with Him through His Son Jesus Christ which satisfies us with abundant peace, contentment, and joy…not to mention the assurance of our reward in heaven to come in addition to the eternal life we already have in Him.
+God has blessed us abundantly in our marriage now of 46 years, in our children and grandchildren, in our physical health, in the fruit of our ministry, and most importantly of all in our relationship with Him through His Son Jesus Christ which satisfies us with abundant peace, contentment, and joy…not to mention the assurance of our reward in heaven to come in addition to the eternal life we already have in Him.